 “Quality Products.
 Improving Lives.
 Protecting the Planet.”

 Even with that definition and description of what Fair Trade means, I believe the concept can be a little nebulous.
-That is why I am so excited to show you what Fair Trade is really all about from the farm, to workers, and to the store the Fair Trade goods sell in.
-Let me take you on my Fair Trade journey so you can see the benefits first hand.
+That is why I am so excited to show you what Fair Trade is really all about from the farm, to farmers and farm workers, and to the stores that sell Fair Trade goods.
+Let me take you along on my Fair Trade journey so you can see the benefits first hand.

 DiveMex: Fair Trade Pepper Farm